SergLaFlerge/Obsidian/Winter 2025/PHYS 495/Lecture 1.md

 \end{bmatrix}.
 $$

 This is "Wrong," as when we take the length of a vector, it comes out as negative.
-The GR convention is $-g_{\mu\nu}$ gives the correct positive result.
+The GR convention, $-g_{\mu\nu}$, gives the correct positive result.

 In QFT, we use functionals, which are similar to functions. just like how functions map numbers to numbers, functionals map functions to numbers.
 A very common functional we are already familiar with is the delta function.
 Indeed: